How to Use Ahrefs Mobile: A Step-by-Step Guide

 Infographic: 5 steps to mobile SEO success with Ahrefs

-Set Up Your First Mobile Audit
+Setting Up Your First Mobile Audit in Ahrefs

 To get started, you’ll need to configure a crawl in Ahrefs’ Site Audit tool.
 During setup, you’ll see an option to choose a user agent.
 It’s critical to switch this from the default desktop setting to a mobile one, like GoogleBot Mobile.
 This tells Ahrefs to crawl your site just as a mobile search engine would, giving you a true picture of your mobile performance.
 This simple configuration change is the foundation of your entire mobile audit, ensuring the data you collect accurately reflects the mobile user experience.
 Once the crawl is complete, you’ll have a detailed report of potential issues.